A Small Gain Analysis of Single Timescale Actor Critic: Proof of our main result

-\begin{proof} Indeed, $w_{\rm a}(t)$ is defined as the difference between the sum and a single quantity chosen at random so that its expectation is the sum in the first equation.
-But because $\omega_t$ lies in the compact set $\Omega$ and, by Assumption~\ref{ass:pi}, $|| \frac{d}{d\theta} \log \pi_{\theta}(a|s)|| \leq K$ for all $\theta, s,a$, we conclude that $w_{\rm a}(t)$ is the difference of two quantities each of which has norm at most Thus its support is bounded. \end{proof}
+\begin{proof} Indeed, $w_{\rm a}(t)$ is defined as the difference between the sum on the right-hand side of Eq. (\ref{eq:pgt}) and a single term of it chosen at random so that its expectation is the entire sum.
+Inspecting Eq. (\ref{eq:pgt}), it follows that because $\omega_t$ lies in the compact set $\Omega$ and, by Assumption~\ref{ass:pi}, $|| \frac{d}{d\theta} \log \pi_{\theta}(a|s)|| \leq K$ for all $\theta, s,a$, we have that $w_{\rm a}(t)$ is the difference of two quantities each of which has norm at most Thus its support is bounded. \end{proof}